 We love Papua for its beautiful nature, culture, wildlife and people.
 We love the pureness of the island.
 From tropical forests inhabiting endemic species to the cold nights in the mountains.
 From intriguing tribes to colourful corals in the ocean.
 Papua is a destination on its own and we want you to see it!
 Our travellers travel easily up to 3 or 4 weeks around Papua.
 We have a very broad network all over Papua and can therefore facilitate your travels.
 We believe that we offer the best services available on the island.
 We organise your accommodation, transportation, local guides and so on.
 We are also your back - up team, it means we take direct action in case trouble occurs.
-So if you have any problems during your trip, please contact us directly (and not afterwards) so that we can help and assist you accordingly and find a solution right away.
+If you have any problems during your trip, please contact us directly through our emergency number (and not afterwards) so that we can help and assist you accordingly and find a solution right away.
+Often, problems can be easily solved on location, and it would be a shame if we weren't aware of them.